Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Now New Zealand had something to play against Paraguay in Polokwane.
 A victory would send New Zealand to the knockout stage; a win plus an Italy-Slovakia draw and New Zealand would win Group F. Few chances came for both nations in the first half.
 For New Zealand, the knockout stages seemed to be in reach as the second half began.

 In the 48th minute, Elliott missed an attempt past the corner of the goal.
-Paston stopped four tries, including two attempts from forward Roque Santa Cruz.
-Paston kept New Zealand in contention, but the offense was running out of chances.
+Paston stopped four tries, including two attempts from Roque Santa Cruz.
+Paston kept New Zealand in contention, but the offense still needed one chance.
 Bad news came for Nelsen as his second yellow card in as many games meant Nelsen would not be eligible for New Zealand's next match if it advanced.
-Then in the 86th minute, Wood was unable to connect on a pass while sliding in the penalty box.
+Then in the 86th minute, Wood could not connect on a pass while sliding in the penalty box.

 New Zealand only managed a scoreless draw; the result saw the nation join Scotland (1974), Cameroon (1982), and Belgium (1998) as unbeaten countries to suffer a group stage exit.
 New Zealand set tournament lows with only 15 shots, and its 663 passes were six fewer passes than what Spain's midfielder Xavi had during the 2010 World Cup.